 Want even more family-friendly inspiration and activities?
 Head to Brisbetter Explore to discover more fun things to see and do near you.

-Editor's note: The featured content in Brisbane Explore is created to inspire residents and visitors to plan a day out exploring Brisbane and to buy local as part of the city's Economic Recovery Plan.
-Brisbane City Council disclaims any relationship with, or endorsement of, businesses featured in this video.
+Editor's note: The featured content in Brisbane Explore is created to inspire residents and visitors to plan a day out exploring Brisbane.
+Brisbane City Council disclaims any relationship with, or endorsement of, businesses featured in this article.

 The game of bridge has two main parts: the bidding (also called the 'auction') and the play.
 You should learn the play first because it will give you a better...